The future is fork-free, but what is it?

 - Loads stay safely on the ground – meaning reduced risk of falling loads

-- Mitigates any potential need for manual handling through mechanized movements
+- Mitigates any potential need for manual handling through mechanised movements

-Something we’ve all seen an increased need to be over the last few years is flexibility.
+Something we’ve all seen an increased need to be over the last few years is flexible.

 Fixed processes and cumbersome equipment reduce your ability to pivot and change your plant configurations – which, in turbulent times, matters.

-Replacing forklift operations with tugger and cart systems improves your plant's flexibility, modularity, and mobility – meaning equipment can be easily moved as required.
+Replacing forklift operations with tug and trolley systems improves your plants flexibility, modularity, and mobility – meaning equipment can be easily moved as required.

-Wasted material or inventory, waste manpower, defects, and over-processing – are all types of waste covered under lean thinking.
+Wasted material or inventory, waste manpower, defects and over processing – are all types of waste covered under lean thinking.
 Others include ‘motion’, ‘waiting’ and ‘transport’, all of which a fork-free operation will help you address.
 Moving to fork-free operations will enable you to reduce excess motion, particularly in the form of lifting.
-In addition, there will be no more waiting around (downtime!) for a licensed forklift truck driver, with no operator license required for electric tuggers, your operations can keep on moving, allowing you to reduce downtime and wasted time.
+In addition, there will be no more waiting around (downtime!) for a licensed forklift truck driver, with license-free electric tugs, your operations can keep on moving, allowing you to reduce downtime and wasted time.

 The future is fork-free, are you ready?